knpuniversity/gulp/knpu/minify-only-production.md

 [[[ code('17750112b5') ]]]

 This filter does *absolutely nothing*.
+Woo!
 Isn't that brilliant?
 So if we're not in production, the `pipe()` still happens, but no changes are made.

 Moment of truth.
 First, just run `gulp`: